-Duties: Leads seasonal field personnel to execute out daily monitoring activities.
-Responsibilities include ensuring on-site safety, planning work tasks and scheduling rotating night/day shifts to accommodate changing migration patterns, data collection of scale, weight, sex, length, and otolith samples, and data entry and quality assurance.
-Provides daily reports including data, scheduled resupply, and related tasks via satellite communication.
-Must be able to motivate and assign tasks to personnel with varying levels of experience.
+Duties: Leads a team of seasonal field personnel to execute out daily monitoring activities.
+Responsibilities include ensuring on-site safety, planning work tasks and scheduling rotating night/day shifts to accommodate changing migration patterns, data collection of scale, weight, sex, length, and otolith samples, and data entry.
+Provides daily reports to project supervisor including data, scheduled grocery resupply, and related tasks via satellite communication.
+Must be highly motivated and assign tasks to fish technician I’s with varying levels of experience.

-Qualifications: Education in fisheries/aquaculture, biology or other natural resource field and demonstrated leadership experience in a work environment.
+Qualifications: Education in fisheries/aquaculture, biology or other natural resource field and demonstrated leadership experience.
 The FT III should be highly motivated and safety oriented with excellent organizational and communication skills.
-Experience in extended backcountry/camping, wilderness skills, outboard motor operation, knot tying/splicing, and basic construction techniques are essential for this position.
+Experience in field data collection techniques (fisheries preferred), extended backcountry/camping, outboard motor operation, knot tying/splicing, and basic construction techniques are essential for this position.
 Successful candidate is expected to receive First Aid and CPR (Wilderness first aid preferred) certifications prior to start date.
 Safety is of upmost priority and candidate must be able to respond effectively to emergency situations.
-Candidates must also be physically lift 50 lbs.
-Strenuous hiking carrying frame packs (50 lbs) several miles over rough terrain in brown bear country is required.
+Candidates must also physically lift 50 lbs.
+Strenuous hiking carrying frame packs (50 lbs.) several miles over rough terrain in brown bear country is required.
 Requires safe handling of firearms in protection against brown bear.
 The ability to self-entertain during non-working hours and maintain a positive attitude under challenging field conditions will be important.

 This position will assist in the construction and daily operation of the bypass system (two large inclined plane traps and attached pipeline) which allows fish to safely bypass a series of waterfalls to Telrod Cove.
 All fish will be enumerated by dipnet and sample a portion of the daily migration for scale (age), length, and weight measurements.
 Rotating day/night shifts and long hours are anticipated especially during peak migration days where high volumes of smolt will be migrating.
 Trap, trail, and camp maintenance usually occurs during daylight hours with intensive smolt monitoring during late night/early morning hours.
 Personnel will share living quarters with 1-2 additional technicians in a small cabin, prepare meals with propane stove, and have access to a small propane fridge during this phase of the project.